Nullity of civil partnership

-*Since 16 November 2015, you can no longer register a civil partnership, except where you had already begun the registration process.
-Those who had begun the registration process had until 15 May 2016 to complete the civil partnership process.
-Couples already in a civil partnership can apply to marry or remain as you are in the civil partnership.
+*Since 16 November 2015, you can no longer register a civil partnership.
+Couples already in a civil partnership can apply to marry or remain as they are in the civil partnership.

 Further information on nullity and the forms used to apply is available on the Courts Service website.

 Legal advice and representation is always advisable.
 You and your partner should not use the same solicitor.

 FLAC (Free Legal Advice Centres) is an independent, voluntary organisation that operates a network of legal advice clinics throughout the country.
 These clinics are confidential, free of charge and open to all.
 Contact your nearest Citizens Information Centre for information on FLAC services in your area.
 FLAC also runs an information and referral line during office hours for basic legal information.